harisont/me-tadah/README.md

 There are two types of metadata editors: those that don't work, and those that are just a tiny tiny part of a gigantic ebook management programme (that sometimes doesn't even work).

 Me-tadah, on the other hand, let you quickly edit the title and author of your ebooks and that's it.
-If you wish you could also edit the cover, publisher, year of publication and other not-so-crucial pieces of information, you are welcome to open a pull request.
+If you wish you could also edit the ~~cover~~[^1], publisher, year of publication and other not-so-crucial pieces of information, you are welcome to open a pull request.
 Implementing that stuff with the libraries I'm using should be relatively straightforward, but I'm too lazy for that and honestly?
 I only care about title and author 99% of the times.

 ## Usage
 Just open a terminal and type something like